BETA — overland flow paths, 2024 LiDAR, data under review

 FloodMap.nz vs the alternatives.

 The government National Flood Map and council viewers are public awareness tools.
-FloodMap.nz is the engineering-grade overlay.
+FloodMap.nz is the property-level overland flow path overlay that complements them.

 FloodMap.nz ESNZ National Viewer Council GIS MfE National Flood Map (2027)